ecamp/ecamp-site/src/data/pages/tos.en.md

 ## Final regulations
 ### Choice of law and place of jurisdiction

-These Terms of Use and their interpretation shall be governed in their entirety by Swiss law.
+These Terms of Service and their interpretation shall be governed in their entirety by Swiss law.
 The exclusive place of jurisdiction is Zurich.

 ### Changes to these terms

-These Terms of Use may be modified by the _eCamp Core Team_ at any time without prior notice.
+These Terms of Service may be modified by the _eCamp Core Team_ at any time without prior notice.
 Any changes will be effective at the time of their publication.
 Furthermore, the _eCamp Core Team_ reserves the right to restrict or deny access to the application in whole or in part without prior notice and without giving reasons.

 ### Severability clause

-If any provision of these Terms of Use is or becomes invalid or unenforceable, the invalid or unenforceable provision shall be replaced by a valid, enforceable provision that most closely matches the intent of the original provision.
+If any provision of these Terms of Service is or becomes invalid or unenforceable, the invalid or unenforceable provision shall be replaced by a valid, enforceable provision that most closely matches the intent of the original provision.
 This shall not affect the validity of the remaining provisions.

-If you have any questions about the Terms of Use or privacy concerns, please feel free to contact us.
+If you have any questions about the Terms of Service or privacy concerns, please feel free to contact us.

-<small>These Terms of Use and Privacy Policy are based on the corresponding texts of the <a href="https://dialogluzern.ch/" target="_blank">Dialog Luzern</a> platform, and are protected by a <a href="https://creativecommons.org/licenses/by-sa/4.0/deed.en" target="_blank">&ldquo;CC BY-SA 4.0&rdquo;</a> license.</small>
+<small>These Terms of Service and Privacy Policy are based on the corresponding texts of the <a href="https://dialogluzern.ch/" target="_blank">Dialog Luzern</a> platform, and are protected by a <a href="https://creativecommons.org/licenses/by-sa/4.0/deed.en" target="_blank">&ldquo;CC BY-SA 4.0&rdquo;</a> license.</small>